software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > We usually want to create new branch of the main branch.
 This means that before creating a new branch with the `git branch <name-of-the-branch>` command, switch to the main branch by running the `git checkout main` command.
 If you are uncertain which is the current branch, check it with the `git branch` command.

 Next, make some small change for the project, for example by changing a button text or color in the user interface or changing a variable name in a method.
-If there's some small code or user interface improvement you have in mind, this is the time to do it.
 Once you have made the change, check the status with `git status` command, add the changes with the `git add` command and create a commit with the `git commit` command.
 Feel free to do multiple commits if needed.

 Then let's switch back to the main branch with the `git checkout main` command.
 If we check for the changes we made in the other branch, we see that they are no longer present.
 That's because the commits we made _only exist in our other branch_.